dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 <a name="whether-cognizant-nearly-all-attach-their-behavior-thoughts-and-identity-to-equilibria-in-social-games" />

 ### &#8855; &#8710; &#8968;xiii&#8969; [Whether Cognizant, Nearly All Attach Their Behavior, Thoughts and Identity To Equilibria In Social Games.
 When Unattached To Sociophysical Equilibria, Our Energy Becomes Trackless, Formless and Incomprehensible To The Unconscionable.](#whether-cognizant-nearly-all-attach-their-behavior-thoughts-and-identity-to-equilibria-in-social-games)

+- Cite Simon DeDeo's paper(s) on Wikipedia edits in reference to the power law describing norms (Broken Windows in Reverse)

+- i'm generally referring to Energetic Equilibrium, not Nash Equilibrium. but what i'm trying to describe lies somewhere in between
+  - most games IRL do not exhibit perfect energetic equilibrium

+- How does Nash Equilibrium apply to sociophysical games which are less clear/formal
+  - e.g. many games concurrently,
+  - async games,
+  - players with various values systems,
+  - players engaged in many games,
+  - players engaged in extremely few games
+    - near-total resource constraints imply lack of investment for games with a concrete payoff (games where payoffs are purely social or informational be easily manipulated by information, but payoffs are social/informational as well and can be redefined)

 - content from "facets: systems-theory"
   - this content is poorly outlined. where else do i have this?